OSINT Legal & Jurisdictional Framework

 Carpenter v.
 United States (SCOTUS 2018) — Location Data Trajectory

 The Supreme Court held that warrantless government collection of persistent cell-site location information (CSLI) from telecommunications providers constitutes a Fourth Amendment search.
-The ruling applies to government actors, not private OSINT practitioners — but it establishes the direction of privacy jurisprudence: persistent location data, even when collected from third parties, carries Fourth Amendment protection.
-Commercial OSINT firms collecting mobile device location data as CAI (Commercially Available Information) from data brokers operate in a legal grey zone that is under active regulatory scrutiny.
+The ruling applies to government actors, not private OSINT practitioners.
+Assessment: the holding establishes the direction of privacy jurisprudence — persistent location data, even when collected from third parties, carries Fourth Amendment protection.
+Commercial OSINT firms collecting mobile device location data as CAI (Commercially Available Information) from data brokers operate in a space that is now actively regulated, not merely a grey zone (see next paragraph).
+(Verify current status; consult counsel.)

 Intelligence Community Legal Framework